julian-prieto/battleship-game/README.md

 To start a Game you have to browse to `PLAY` section and select a difficulty level from the previously mentioned list (Easy, Medium, Hard).

+At this step you will be able to load a previously saved game if it exists.
+For now it's a single save.

 To win the game you must land shots to all the ships without surpassing the maximum number of attempts defined by the difficulty level.

 - Partially harmed ships are represented in yellow shades.